cozy/cozy-stack/docs/konnectors-workflow.md

     - `COZY_URL`:          the starting instance URL
     - `COZY_CREDENTIALS`:  security token to communicate with Cozy
-    - `COZY_FIELDS`:       JSON-encoded worker_arguments
+    - `COZY_FIELDS`:       JSON-encoded message with the arguments from the trigger
-    - `COZY_PARAMETERS`:   JSON-encoded parameters associated with the konnector
+    - `COZY_PARAMETERS`:   JSON-encoded parameters from the konnector manifest
     - `COZY_LANGUAGE`:     the language field of the konnector (eg. "node" etc.)
     - `COZY_LOCALE`:       the locale of the user (eg. "en" etc.)
     - `COZY_TIME_LIMIT`:   how much time the konnector can run before being killed